Dru-Mara/evalne-gui/README.md

 ## Citation ##

-If you have found EvaNE or the EvalNE-UI useful in your research, please consider giving the repo a star and citing our [arXiv paper](https://arxiv.org/abs/1901.09691):
+If you have found EvaNE or the EvalNE-GUI useful in your research, please consider giving our repos a star and citing our [arXiv paper](https://arxiv.org/abs/1901.09691):

 ```bibtex